Martin-Pashov/Rentastics/README.md

 ## Deployment

 The app is hosted on Render.
-You can go to the website by clicking [here](https://rentastics.onrender.com/), and it's suggested to open the link using the Mozilla Firefox browser for the best user experience.
+You can go to the website by clicking [here](https://rentastics.onrender.com/), and it's suggested to open the link using the **Mozilla Firefox browser** for the best user experience.

+## Documentation

+You can find the full documentation in the 'documentation for the project' directory in the repo.
+There are two versions of it: one as a .PDF and one as a .DOCX.

 ## Installation